crowdlingo/course/src/speaking/handwriting.md

 - What do you usually write?
 - Do you like writing to people?
 - How often do you send e-mails?
-- What are your main reasons for using e-mails?

 ## Vocabulary

 <vocab-list>
-- literate
+- business
-  - a person who can read and write
+  - a commercial or industrial enterprise and the people who constitute it
-- communicating
+- convenience
-  - the activity of communicating
+  - the state of being suitable or opportune
-- development
+- elements
-  - act of improving by expanding or enlarging or refining
+  - violent or severe weather (viewed as caused by the action of the four elements)
 - technical
   - a pickup truck with a gun mounted on it
-- communication
-  - the activity of communicating
-- remember
+- computer
-  - recall knowledge from memory
+  - a machine for performing calculations automatically
-- everyday
+- complicated
-  - found in the ordinary course of events
+  - difficult to analyze or understand

 <!-- blank -->